 The Group operates internationally and is exposed to foreign exchange risk arising from various currency exposures.
 Foreign exchange risk arises from future commercial transactions, recognised monetary assets and liabilities and net investments in foreign operations.
 The Group's policy is not to enter into any currency hedging transactions.
-The tables on the next page summarise the Group's exposure to foreign currency risk as at 30 June 2017 and 30 June 2016.
+The tables on the next page summarise the Group's exposure to foreign currency risk as at 30 June 2018 and 30 June 2017.
 The Group's financial assets and liabilities are included in the table, categorised by their currency at their carrying amount in US\$'000.
 In the current economic climate, management's assessment of a reasonable possible change in foreign exchange rates would be up to a 1% increase/decrease for Hong Kong Dollar ("HK\$")/US\$, due to the HK\$ being pegged to the US\$, and up to a 10% increase/decrease for all other currencies.

-The table on the next page presents financial assets and liabilities denominated in foreign currencies held by the Group as at 30 June 2017 and 30 June 2016, and can be used to monitor foreign currency risk as at that date.
+The table on the next page presents financial assets and liabilities denominated in foreign currencies held by the Group as at 30 June 2018 and 30 June 2017, and can be used to monitor foreign currency risk as at that date.

-At 30 June 2017, if Sterling weakened/strengthened by 10% against US\$ with all other variables held constant, the net assets and movement in foreign currency translation reserve would have been US\$14,000 higher/lower (2016: US\$11,000 higher/lower).
+At 30 June 2018, if Sterling weakened/strengthened by 10% against US\$ with all other variables held constant, the net assets and movement in (loss)/gain on foreign currency translation would have been US\$5,028,000 lower/higher (2017: US\$14,000 higher/lower).
+The significant movement is due to high quantities of Sterling being held on a temporary basis in anticipation of the distribution to be paid in July 2018.
 Any movement would have no other effect on the remaining equity components of the Group.
 There are no material transactions that would have effect on the profit/loss for the year.
 The HK\$ is pegged to the US\$ with the Hong Kong Monetary Authority pledging to keep the exchange rate within a trading band of 5 Hong Kong cents either side of HK\$7.80 per dollar.
 The foreign exchange risk is considered minimal and as such the Company does not actively manage against this risk.
-If the HK\$ weakened/strengthened by 1% against the US\$ with all other variables held constant, the net assets and movement in foreign currency translation reserve would have been US\$1,572,000 higher/lower (2016: US\$1,489,000 higher/lower).
+If the HK\$ weakened/strengthened by 1% against the US\$ with all other variables held constant, the net assets and movement in foreign currency translation reserve would have been US\$1,104,000 higher/lower (2017: US\$1,572,000 higher/lower).
 Any movement would have no other effect on the remaining equity components of the Group.
+There are no material transactions that would have no other effect on the remaining equity components of the Group.
+There are no material transactions that would have no other effect on the remaining equity components of the Group.
+There are no material transactions that would have no other effect on the remaining equity components of the Group.
 There are no material transactions that would have effect on the profit/loss for the year.